eggjs/egg-security/README.md

 - ipBlackList(Array) - specific which IP addresses are illegal when requested with `safeCurl`.
-- ipExceptionList(Array) - specific which IP addresses are legal within ipBlackList.
+- ipExceptionList(Array) - specific which IP addresses are legal within ipBlackList. hostnameExceptionList(Array) - specifies which hostnames are legal within ipBlackList.
 - checkAddress(Function) - determine the ip by the function's return value, `false` means illegal ip.

 ```js